Foods for More Energy

 plays a big role in your energy for the whole day.
 Starting your morning with

-overloaded with sugar you may feel tired before noon.
+overloaded with sugar, you may feel tired before noon.
 A clean eating breakfast

 supports your metabolism and wakes up your digestive system gently.